priseborough/InertialNav/ReadMe.txt

-Files for prototype 23 and 21 state Extended Kalman filters designed for APMPlane implementation
+Files for prototype 21, 22, 23 and 24 state Extended Kalman filters designed for APMPlane implementation
 Author: Paul Riseborough

-This is an implementation of a strapdown inertial navigation system with an Extended Kalman Filter algorithm used to provide aiding using the following data sources:
+This is an implementation of a strapdown inertial navigation system with an Extended Kalman Filter algorithm used to provide aiding using the following data sources (depending on filter variant):

 3D velocity measurements (taken from UBlox6 or equivalent GPS) 2D position (taken from UBlox6 or equivalent GPS) Height measurement (could be GPS or barometric height or some combination) 3-axis body fixed magnetic flux measurements
 True airspeed measurement
-Laser range finder measurement (assumed to be fixed in body axes and pointing downwards with a specified pitch offset)
+Terrain laser range finder measurements (aligned with vehicle Z axis) Ground optical flow measurements (flow angular rates about vehicle X and Y axes)

 The IMU delta angles and delta velocities are assumed to be simple integrals of the corresponding angular rates and axial accelerations, with no coning or sculling compensation applied to them before input to the filter.